What to Include in Informed Consent Forms for GLP-1 Therapy

 Potential Risks and Side Effects

-• Common side effects
+• Common gastrointestinal effects

-• Serious risks
+• Potential serious risks

-• Interactions with other drugs
+• Interactions with other medications

 Off-Label and Compounded Use Disclosure